-7.1.4.
+7.2.4.
 Industry Trends Summary

 Shock events are low probability, high impact events that have occurred fairly frequently in recent history.
 Hurricane Katrina, 9/11, and the Great Recession each significantly disrupted the aviation industry.
-The aftermath of 9/11 transformed security regiments and the interior of every commercial air terminal in the U.S. Most recently, the COVID-19 pandemic hobbled every nation and economy in sudden and unexpected ways.
+The aftermath of 9/11 transformed security regiments and the interior of every commercial air terminal in the U.S. Most recently, the COVID-19 pandemic hobbled every nation and economy in sudden and unexpected ways, including a devastating impact on commercial air service.

-As system plans are forward-looking documents, future shock events and emerging technologies will undoubtedly impact the Illinois aviation system.
-It is therefore important to consider their risk as system plans are implemented and used as a guiding document.
+As system plans, such as the IASP are forward-looking documents, future shock events and emerging technologies will undoubtedly impact the Illinois aviation system.
+It is therefore important to consider their risk as the IASP is implemented and used as a guiding document.

-7.3 Activity Forecasts
+7.3.
+Activity Forecasts

-The development of accurate and reliable forecasts is dependent upon accurate foundational baseline data and the verification of forecast results authenticity through the implementation of multiple forecasting methodologies.
+The development of accurate and reliable forecasts is dependent upon accurate foundational baseline data and the verification of forecast results' authenticity through the implementation of multiple forecasting methodologies.
 The forecasts developed for the IASP are based on base year airport existing conditions data from the data collection year (i.e., 2019, 2020).
-Activity forecasts for the IASP were developed from the baseline year of 2019 or 2020 with projections for 2024, 2029, and 2039.
+Activity forecasts for the IASP were developed from the baseline year of 2019 for 2024, 2029, and 2039.
+The baseline year of 2019 or 2020 was used depending on the activity indicator.
 The following subsections outline the baseline data and methodologies used to develop forecasts for the following airport activity indicators:

+- Commercial service operations

 - Enplanements

 - GA operations

-- Commercial service operations

 - Based aircraft

-7.1.5.
-Enplanement Forecasts
+7.3.1.
+Commercial Service Operations Forecasts